BLOG

 1. SAVE PHOTOS TO AN IDEABOARD

-Don’t worry if things don’t coordinate on your Ideaboard yet - just start saving what you’re drawn to.
-Focus your attention on visuals you’re moved by - that will naturally spark ideas and excitement towards the next steps.
+Don’t worry if your selections don’t coordinate yet—just begin saving what draws you in.
+Focus on visuals that move or inspire you; these will naturally spark excitement and ideas for the next steps.

 2. HIRE AN INTERIOR DESIGNER